 Short rotation coppice for biofuel differs in that it is cut every 3-5 years after which the wood is chipped and burnt in special wood-burning furnaces producing steam to drive turbines which in turn produce electricity.
 As willow grows quite well in Ireland this is a crop that could be considered for biofuel production here.
 Willow flowers are borne on the previous season’s growth so biofuel willow coppice should be of use to bees.

-Pollarding is a practice that has all but died out at this end of Europe (although the French are masters of the art) but it could come back as a source of biofuel.
+Pollarding is a practice that has all but died out at this end of Europe (although the French remain masters of the art) but it could come back as a source of biofuel.
 It is similar to coppice in that it too involves the regular cutting of a tree, usually white willow or crack willow, but in this case it is young trees, which are cut at a height of 2m.
 The docked stems then throw out dozens of side shoots – at 2m this is above the height of browsing cattle.
 The shoots are allowed to grow for several years depending on the intended use i.e. firewood, small stakes for general use such as fencing or wands for weaving hurdles or rough baskets.
 A side benefit to the cultivation of white willow and crack willow, (pollarded or not) as riverside trees is that they have knotted and extensive root systems, which help to stabilise the banks and prevent erosion by flood-waters.

 Copyright © Beespoke.info, 2014.
 All Rights Reserved.